GrayGirling/FTL/doc/markdown/FTL-spec.md

 (Note: in the implementation, there is no primitive that will print the value in this format.
-Printing the value as “\[\]:{mul n n \!}”, where only unbound variables are shown, is more convenient because of the size of the environment associated with a typical binding.)
+Printing the value as “\[\]:{mul n n \!}”, where only unbound variables are shown, is more convenient because of the large size of the environment associated with a typical binding.)

 whereas printing the expression